 3. So Many Flavor Combos

 This recipe is like a blank canvas.
-You can use chocolate cake mix, strawberry, lemon, red velvet—whatever vibe you’re feeling.
+You can use Pillsbury Funfetti Cake Mix for a party vibe, strawberry, lemon, red velvet—whatever you’re feeling.
 Toss in chocolate chips, nuts, or even candy if you’re feeling a little extra.

 4. Kid-Friendly Chaos